ultrasoundmoney/reth-payload-validator/README.md

-# Reth based Block Validator Api
+# Reth based Builder Payload Validator Api
 Reth rpc extension to add an endpoint for validation of builder submissions as received by a relay.

 ## Get Started